In this CFO series learn about the common signs of financial distress in a company.

 You may have been sued.
 Or lost a major contract.
 Or experienced a significant loss.
 Depending upon the magnitude of the problem, these types of issues can easily threaten the company’s existence.
 Montreal, Maine and Atlantic Railway experienced a devastating blow when one of its shale crude-carrying trains exploded, wiping out part of a Canadian town.
 We were able to save the company through a sale to a third party following negotiations with national and provincial Canadian government entities.

 4. Our securities prices have gone down the drain

 A low stock market capitalization may signal an inability to refinance debt (as well as a diminution of the company’s prospects), and it is unlikely that such an event will have escaped the lenders’ notice.
-Debt trading at a discount to par (implying your cost of debt has gone way up) can be another big red flag and a sign a company may be distressed.
+Debt trading at a discount to par (having “distressed debt” means your borrowing costs have gone way up) can be another big red flag and a sign a company may be distressed.
 How much of a discount to be concerned about depends upon the security.
 Even a 1% discount on senior secured debt may be problematic, while concerns may not be great until there is as much as a 20% discount on unsecured bonds with a long maturity.
 Stereotaxis’ financial problems were exacerbated by the common stock dilution and price erosion caused by the PIPE securities it had issued.
 Gordian Group was able to reverse this vicious cycle through a series of restructuring actions, including negotiating with the PIPE holders to exercise their warrants instead of using such warrants to “short against the box”.